 Summary

 This document explains how experimentally determined DT50 values were corrected according to FOCUS (2000).
-The models require DT50 values at normalised conditions before they can used as input parameters for the calculation of PECsoil, PECsw and PECgw.
-Laboratory degradation are undertaken at various moisture contents often between 40-50% MWHC (Maximum Water Holding Capacity) and at different temperatures (e.g. 10 °C, 12 °C, 20 °C).
+The models require DT50 values at normalised conditions so that they can be used as input parameters for the calculation of PECsoil, PECsw and PECgw.
+Laboratory degradation studies are undertaken at various moisture contents often between 40-50% MWHC (Maximum Water Holding Capacity) and at different temperatures (e.g. 10 °C, 12 °C, 20 °C).
 The actual conditions are influencing the results.
 Therefore, according to FOCUS (2000) a special procedure called “normalisation” has to be performed before an average value can be calculated.

 Methodology